slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'As you walk and eat and travel be where you are.
 Otherwise you will miss most of your life.' -- Siddhartha Guatama*

+> *'Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
+You are already naked.
+There is no reason not to follow your heart.' -- Steve Jobs*

 HINTS:

 100 blocks a day -- wait but why